-NRT and HND are categorized as “Coordinated –Level 3 – Airport”, while KIX is “Schedules Facilitated –level 2- Airport”.
+NRT, HND and FUK are categorized as “Coordinated –Level 3 – Airport”, while KIX and CTS are “Schedules Facilitated –level 2- Airport”.

 Please observe the rules defined in IATA WSG and SSIM chapter 6 and follow the detail instructions described below.
 Your understanding and cooperation are highly appreciated regarding request messages you send to us.